mitchpaulus/dotfiles/notes/SVG.md

 Basically make the viewBox to the same internal dimensions.
 The width/height on the svg tag is the final rendered size.

+If aspect ratios do not align, then `preserveAspectRatio` option is important.

 y alignment for text: